Butt Augmentation

 • Location Matters: The cost of living and the average pricing for medical services in a particular area can affect the cost of your procedure.
 In general, urban areas tend to have higher procedure fees.

-• Pre and Postoperative Care: The care provided before and after affects the overall cost.
-This includes preoperative consultations, medical tests, surgical garments, prescription medications, and follow-up appointments.
+• Pre and Postoperative Care: This includes consultations, medical tests, surgical garments, medications, and follow-up appointments.

-• Additional Procedures: You may incur extra costs if you’re considering having other procedures alongside your butt augmentation.
+• Additional Procedures: Your cost may be higher if you’re considering having other procedures along with your butt augmentation.

-If you are considering butt augmentation surgery, setup a consultation with a board-certified plastic surgeon.
-This will allow you to discuss your aesthetic goals and gain a thorough understanding of the specific cost breakdown and factors that pertain to your individual case.
+If you are considering butt augmentation surgery, setup a consultation with a board-certified plastic surgeon near you.
+This will allow you to discuss your aesthetic goals and gain a better understanding of all the potential costs involved.

 Are you a candidate?